 - Expenses incurred as a result of the accident for which insurance coverage is not available.

 Can I pursue making a settlement demand on my own using ORS 20.080 without a lawyer?

 Answer: The simple answer is yes.
 Nothing is preventing you from generating a Demand Letter and supporting documentation and submitting it to the at-fault party and their insurance company.
 This may be a viable alternative, but before I would endeavor to take this path, I would review my case with an experienced Portland Personal Injury Attorney.
 There are simply too many potential complications that an experienced attorney can spot and provide guidance to improve your chances of being successful.
 The only time you absolutely require an attorney is if you do not accept their settlement offer and elect to proceed with filing a lawsuit.
 Having said this, if you want your claim to be taken seriously by the insurance company and improve your chances of receiving an acceptable settlement offer, I would recommend working with an attorney experienced in dealing with small claim cases.

 If I have received insurance benefits from PIP or my medical insurance provider, do I have to repay these monies from what I recover in my settlement?

 If you received insurance benefits from your PIP insurance coverage, or if your medical insurance provider paid for medical treatments for your injuries sustained in an accident caused by someone else, then both PIP and your medical insurer have a right to get repaid the expenses they have incurred for your treatments.
-Usually your PIP insurance provider or medical Insurance provider will collect directly from the insurance company of the person who was at-fault, but they do have the right to potentially collect from you.
-Hence when developing your settlement amount you need to take into account whether or not this amount contains cost reimbursement expenses for your PIP or medical insurance provider.
+Usually, your PIP insurance provider or medical Insurance provider will collect directly from the insurance company of the person who was at-fault, but they do have the right to potentially collect from you.
+Hence when developing the settlement amount you need to take into account whether or not this amount contains cost reimbursement expenses for your PIP or medical insurance provider.